danielneil/Smart-Worm-Habitat/research/README.md

 * 20GB
 * 4 USB ports

-Initially, the Raspberry Pi 4 Model B 4GB, will serve as a prototype, but R&D will occur with VirtualBox and Debian with Raspberry Pi Desktop - so no need to use the Raspberry Pi just yet.
+Initially, the Raspberry Pi 4 Model B 4GB, will serve as a prototype, but R&D will occur with VirtualBox and Debian with Raspberry Pi Desktop ( (check it)[https://www.raspberrypi.org/software/raspberry-pi-desktop/] )_  - so no need to use the Raspberry Pi just yet.

 ## Prototype hardware:
 https://www.amazon.com.au/Raspberry-Model-Complete-Starter-Pack/dp/B07ZMMGJ24/ref=asc_df_B07ZMMGJ24